IK Partners: Funds

-Industri Kapital’s second fund, IK 1994, held its final closing with commitments totaling €250 million, broadening the investor base to include European and North American investors.
+Industri Kapital's second fund, IK 1994, held its final closing with commitments totalling €250 million.

 In 1997 Industri Kapital inaugurated its Hamburg office and closed its third fund, IK 1997, with commitments of €750 million.
 The year after, the firm completed its first investment in Germany.

 The fourth fund, IK 2000, closed with €2.1 billion in commitments in the year 2000.
 IK 2000 made its first investment in France.
-Three years later, in 2003 Industri Kapital began raising its fifth fund, IK 2004.
-The firm struggled in the fundraising markets, requiring over two years to hold a final closing on the fund.
-IK completed fundraising in 2005 with €825 million in commitments.
-The firm's Paris office was opened the year after.
+Three years later, in 2003, Industri Kapital began raising its fifth fund, IK 2004.
+IK completed fundraising in 2004 with €825 million in commitments.
+The firm's Paris office was opened two years later.

 In the year 2007 Industri Kapital closed its sixth fund, IK 2007, with commitments of €1.7 billion.

-In October 2013, IK closed its seventh fund with investor commitments of approximately €1.4 billion.
+In October 2013, IK closed its seventh fund, IK VII, with investor commitments of approximately €1.4 billion.

-In March 2016, IK closed its first small cap fund, IK Small Cap I, at its hard cap of €277 million.
-The fund allowed the firm to reclaim a segment in which they invested in the late 80s, early 90s.

-Later the same year, IK also closed its 8th mid-cap fund, the IK VIII Fund, at its hard cap of €1.85 billion.
+In 2015, IK closed its first small cap fund, IK Small Cap I, at its hard cap of €277 million.
+The following year, IK closed its 8th mid-cap fund, the IK VIII Fund, at its hard cap of €1.85 billion.
+In 2017, the firm opened its Amsterdam office.

 IK continued to grow its small cap team through the IK Small Cap II Fund, which closed in February 2018 with total commitments of €550 million (almost twice the size of its predecessor).

+In 2019, IK introduced its minority partnership investment strategy and closed its first fund, IK Partnership I, with commitments of €300 million.

-The firm's latest mid-cap fund, IK IX Fund, was closed in May 2020, at its hard cap of €2.85 billion, making it the largest fund in the firm's history.
+The firm's ninth mid-cap fund, IK IX, was closed in May 2020, at its hard cap of €2.85 billion.

-IK closed its IK Small Cap III in April 2021, after raising and reaching its €1.2bn hard cap in three months (more than twice the size of its predecessor).
+IK closed its IK Small Cap III in April 2021, after raising and reaching its €1.2 billion hard cap in three months (more than twice the size of its predecessor).
+The fund included a dedicated pool to fund smaller transactions as part of the firm's Development Capital strategy.

+In 2021, the firm closed IK Partnership II with commitments of €335 million.

+In 2024, IK introduced its first continuation vehicle, IK Strategic Opportunities I, which closed with commitments of €505 million.

+IK closed its most recent Mid Cap fund, IK X, in April 2025, at its hard cap of €3.3 billion, the largest fund to date.

+Acquisitions

+In March 2023, IK Partners acquired UK-based Ipsum Group, specialist infrastructure service provider, from Aliter for an undisclosed amount.
+In April, it acquired teleradiology provider Medica Group for a sum of £269m.

+In June 2023, the firm acquired Dutch snack food producer GoodLife Foods for an un-disclosed amount.
+In July, IK Partners, together with Summit Partners, acquired a majority stake in the Swiss independent wealth management service provider Cinerius Financial Partners for an undisclosed amount.